NZS-USYD/CySec-Project-3-/Red Team: Summary of Operations.md

   Fig. 11: Users' hashes located in the MySQL database.

 `show tables` command provides a detailed output regarding stored tables in the `wordpress` database.
 However, `wp_users` is investigated for possible user information apart from the username.
 Fig. 11 shows that there are two hashed passwords registered in the database.

-In the next step, I exported those hashes to text file named `wp_hashes.txt`.
-This will allow me crack the hash for the remaining user **steven**.
+In the next step, I exported those hashes to a text file named `wp_hashes.txt`.
+This will allow me to crack the hash for the remaining user **steven**.